What Is VAT Accounting, and Why Do I Need It

 Congratulations!
-You are have passed your earning threshold and your business is registered for VAT.
-Now you have to maintain your VAT accounting records.
-You will need to choose the method of notifying the government of the total VAT amount you have charged and paid.
-These methods are called accounting schemes.
+You have passed your earning threshold, and your business is registered for VAT in the UK.
+You must choose how to manage your tax and notify the government of the total VAT amount you have charged and paid.
+These methods are called VAT accounting schemes.

-VAT accounting is not a choice, but a legal obligation.
-HMRC can charge significant fines for failure to accurately account for VAT.
-You will need to ensure your returns are done correctly and on time to avoid strict penalties.
-Having an experienced accountant do your VAT taxes for you is the easy way to stay organised.
+VAT registration and accounting is a legal obligation.
+HMRC can charge hefty fines for failure to account for VAT accurately.
+To avoid strict penalties, you must ensure your returns are done correctly and on time.
+Having an experienced accountant do your VAT taxes is the easy way to stay organised.

 If you are not yet registered for VAT, talk to our Osome experts so they can explain how to get this setup.

 There are a few different methods to pay VAT to HMRC.
-Different Accounting Schemes will be suitable for certain types of businesses, and the size of the business can affect your choice of scheme.
-Osome accountants work with clients in different industries, so they know how to choose the best VAT scheme for you, here's an overview of each option.
+Different Accounting Schemes will be suitable for certain types of businesses, and the size of the business can affect your scheme choice.
+Osome’s accounting services and experts work with clients in different industries, so they know how to choose the best VAT scheme for you.
+Here's an overview of each option.